 Ultrasound and Dry Needling Therapy

 Physical therapists or doctors may use other treatments to help with jumper’s knee, including therapeutic ultrasound and dry needling.
-Therapeutic ultrasound, often used by physical therapists, uses ultrasonic energy to treat pain and encourage healing.
+Therapeutic ultrasound, often used by physical therapists, uses ultrasonic energy to treat pain and promote healing.
 Dry needling involves inserting needles into the affected tendon to treat pain and irritation.

 Recovery from jumper’s knee will depend on how long you’ve had it and how severe it is, Mandelbaum says.
 If it’s mild, you may respond well to rest and standard treatment.
 If it’s been around a long time, it may take a few weeks or months to heal.
 The majority of people with jumper’s knee recover well with standard treatment like icing, physical therapy and some rest.

 If standard treatment doesn’t help, another option is platelet-rich plasma.
-Platelets are a concentration of helpful cells from your own blood that are injected into the tendon that is not adapting well.
+Platelets are a concentration of helpful cells from your own blood that are injected into the tendon that is not healing well.
 Among those who don’t respond to standard treatment, most will respond to platelet-rich plasma injections, Mandelbaum says.

 Prevention of Jumper’s Knee